Unlike other European cuisines, few people are aware of what traditional Czech food looks like.

 In order to make sure that you don’t miss out, I’ve compiled a list of traditional Czech food that you can’t miss on your trip to Prague.

-Traditional Czech Food – 20 Czech Foods You Have to Eat in Prague
+Traditional Czech Food – 25 Mouthwatering Czech Dishes You Have to Try

-Starting off simple, we have a kind of bread which is called knedliky.
+Starting off simple, we have a type of bread which is called knedliky.

 Knedliky is a kind of Czech dumpling perfect for mopping up all of those thick sauces that the Czech cuisine is packed full of – in fact, most soups, stews and sauce-based dishes in the Czech Republic will be served with a side of Czech dumplings.